alces-software/flight-appliance-support/openstack-heat/openstack-tools/README.md

   # choose `galaxy`.
 The type must
   # match the chosen `image` setting
   environment_type: scheduler

+  # Enter the name of your OpenStack
+  # key pair you wish to use.
+This
+  # provides cluster access
+  admin_key: mykeyname
 ```

 ##Deploying a cluster login/master node